Ankole: Geography

 The kingdom of Ankole is located in the South-Western region of Uganda bordering Rwanda and the Democratic Republic of Congo.
 Ankole is home to some of the most favorable grazing lands in Africa:

 The very fact that the Hima can live almost entirely on cattle bespeaks the richness of their homeland among so many arid or semi-arid areas of primitive pastoralism in the world.
 In those areas reliance on cattle as a single source of subsistence is impossible; people have to turn, in addition, to other sources of food.
 In contrast, Himaland, called Kaaro Karungi (the good land) by both its inhabitants and their neighbours, is known for the fertility of its soil, the abundance of its pastures, and its rainfall well spread out both seasonally and perennially.
 It was pointed out many years ago that ‘Ankole might be called the ranchland of Uganda containing as it does mile after mile of richest pasture’.15 This bounty enables the Hima to feed their cattle well with grass during some eight months of the year, and to water them almost every day.
 Hence, Ankole cattle yield milk almost daily throughout the year, providing their owners’ families with a continuous food supply.

 History

 Under the Empire of Kitara

 Before the collapse of the Empire of Kitara, Nkore was a small and remote area on the edges of the empire.

 Founding

-According to legend, the first (and semi-legendary) king of Nkore, Ruhinda Rwa Njunaki, was born as the illegitimate son of Wamara (or Ndahura), the last emperor of the Empire of Kitara.
+According to legend, the first (and semi-legendary) king of Nkore, Ruhinda Rwa Njunaki (was the son of Wamala), was born as the illegitimate and the last king of Bachwezi kingdom.
 His mother was known as Njunaki and was a servant in the king's palace.
 The Hinda clan later took adopted Hima identity for itself in order to gain more support from the Hima pastoralists.
 Shrines to Wamara and Ruhinda were associated with fertility.
 The initial core of the kingdom was in Isingiro, 20 km south of Mbarara.